 - You may see acne for the first time on your kid.
 Be prepared.
 THIS WILL FREAK YOU OUT!
 You’ll think, “Oh my pure precious baby’s skin, what happened??”
 It will be upsetting.
 No one wants or likes acne.
-It’s one of those “Why God??” conundrums of life 🙂 This is a good time to start a skincare regimen with your daughter.
-I think 3girls Holistic is a good and affordable organic brand, but I haven’t done my research specifically for kids yet.
+It’s one of those “Why God??” conundrums of life 🙂 This is a good time to start a skin care regimen with your daughter.

 - Body hair will grow – armpits, legs, and if you’re in my family, apparently ALL OVER YOUR LIP.
 Really, it’s something of a curse, and if you’re really lucky your leg hair may sometimes appear on your big toe or the top of your foot.
 Not that I know anything about that… LOL.
 Either way, if you’re like my kid, you’ll just grab the razor and shave your pits so please teach your daughter what she can and CANNOT shave.
 (Don’t ask.)
 (OK, nothing that bad, just some eyebrows.)

 - Body odor and sweat will also appear.
 Oddly enough, I haven’t smelt this for either kid, even Amelia who’s over a year into puberty.
-Maybe it’s another benefit of a nontoxic lifestyle.
-Anyway, right now I’m using a sample I got of Bella Organics Deodorant Creme – I love it.
-I’ll get this for my kids too.
+Maybe it’s another benefit of a non-toxic lifestyle.
 It’s really important to make sure you keep those toxic, big name deodorant brands OUT of their armpit/breast area for their safety and protection.

 Finding Bras for Kids